manuelcoca/atomic-react/README.md

 ## The Problem

-In every project, we experience "Whack-A-Mole" states - one change leads to another bug or breaks another feature.
-This happens because UI, state, and business logic are rarely completely isolated, especially in larger projects.
-Existing tools and conventions don't solve this problem.
-It's about software design.
+React lacks built-in support for type-safe dependency injection and factory patterns.
+This forces developers into prop drilling, context complexity, or tightly coupled components where UI, state, and business logic become entangled.
+The result: "Whack-A-Mole" states where one change breaks another feature.

 ## Why Atomic?

-Atomic React provides a design template and convention.
-It builds a small wrapper around function components to separate and inject state and business logic:
+Atomic React solves this through type-safe dependency injection and factory patterns for React components:

+- ✅ **Type-Safe DI** - Inject state and business logic with full TypeScript support
-- ✅ **True Reusability** - Same component works everywhere
+- ✅ **Factory Pattern** - Create reusable component factories with isolated dependencies
 - ✅ **Zero Coupling** - UI, state, and business logic completely separated
-- ✅ **No Prop Drilling** - Components access their own state
+- ✅ **No Prop Drilling** - Dependencies injected directly into components

 ## How It Works

-Three decoupled layers:
+Factory pattern with dependency injection across three layers:

-1. **UI** - Pure components (no business logic)
+1. **UI** - Pure components receive dependencies as props
-2. **State** - Independent Zustand stores injected into each atom; all other atoms can access the Zustand stores
+2. **State** - Independent Zustand stores injected into each "atom"; all other atoms can access the Zustand stores
-3. **Business** - Inject your business logic
+3. **Business** - Functions and services injected

 ## Installation